mdn/browser-compat-data/docs/data-guidelines.md

 ## Mixins

-Mixins appear in WebIDL and in specifications to define Web APIs.
+[Interface mixins](https://heycam.github.io/webidl/#idl-interface-mixins) in Web IDL are used in specifications to define Web APIs.
 For web developers, they aren't observable directly; they act as helpers to avoid repeating API definitions.
 Don't add mixins to BCD where they do not already exist.

 For example, [`HTMLHyperlinkElementUtils`](https://html.spec.whatwg.org/multipage/links.html#htmlhyperlinkelementutils) is a mixin defined in the HTML specification.